pogorely/ALICE/README.md

 Note, that for demo purposes we run it on 1 core with 10 iterations (0.5 mln sequences in each iteration) for generative probability estimation simulation.
 Total number of simulated TCR sequences (both inframe and out-of-frame) in this case is 5 million.

+In [paper](https://www.biorxiv.org/content/early/2018/07/23/375162) we used 100 mln simulated sequences for each VJ-class, and this takes a lot of time.
+Datasets from the paper are available [here](https://github.com/pogorely/ALICE_sample_data).

+###Advanced usage
 *Read_count_filter*(default 0) and *Read_count_neighbour*(default 1) parameters are two conceptually different count threshold for clones considered by the algorithm.
 Algorithm discards all clones with count  *Read_count_filter* or less prior to analysis, and it does not consider as neighbours clone with count *Read_count_neighbour* or less (but such clones are not discarded, so if they have a lot of high count neighbours, it could be significant hit).

-In [paper](https://www.biorxiv.org/content/early/2018/07/23/375162) we used 100 mln simulated sequences for each VJ-class, and this takes a lot of time.
-Datasets from the paper are available [here](https://github.com/pogorely/ALICE_sample_data).
+*qL*(default is false) uses different selection factor for different lengths instead of universal selection factor.

 ## Input file format
 Algorithm operates on R *data.table* with following mandatory columns: